urbit/urbit.org-reloaded/content/docs/userspace/gall-guide/7-sur-and-marks.md

 =/  action  !<(?(%inc %dec) vase)
 ```

-A real Gall agent, however, is likely to have a more complicated API.
-The most
+A real Gall agent is likely to have a more complicated API.
+The most common
-common approach is to define a head-tagged union of all possible poke types the
+approach is to define a head-tagged union of all possible poke types the agent
-agent will accept, and another for all possible updates it might send out to
+will accept, and another for all possible updates it might send out to
 subscribers.
 Rather than defining these types in the agent itself, you would
 typically define them in a separate core saved in the `/sur` directory of the
 desk.
 The `/sur` directory is short for "**s**truct**ur**es", and is the